Sarsaparilla (drink): Thailand

-Sarsaparilla-flavored sodas are available in the south of Vietnam but much more difficult to find in the north.

-South Asia

-India

-Nannari, also known as "Indian sarsaparilla", is popular drink in South India and usually served with club soda and lime juice.

 Sarsi (brand)

 Philippines

 In the Philippines, Sarsi is a brand name for a sarsaparilla drink originally manufactured by Cosmos Bottling Corporation, a local company that is now a subsidiary of Coca-Cola Beverages Philippines, Inc. Cosmos Bottling Corporation was established in 1918 as Manila Aerated Water Company.
 Sarsi was originally branded as Cosmos Sarsaparilla until the 1970s.
-The unique taste that distinguishes the current version of Sarsi from other sarsaparilla-based soft drinks is attributed to the sugar substitute saccharin, although its "regular" formula contains high fructose corn syrup or cane sugar.
+The unique taste that distinguishes the current version of Sarsi from other sarsaparilla-based soft drinks is attributed to the sugar substitute saccharin, although its "regular" formula contains high-fructose corn syrup or cane sugar.

 Singapore

 In Singapore, F&N Sarsi (originally branded as Sarsi) is a brand name for a sarsaparilla drink manufactured by the Singaporean company F&N Group (Fraser and Neave).
 It is unrelated to the brand established in the Philippines.

 Sarsae (brand)

 Mainland China

-In mainland China, the drink's introduction can be traced back to the 1920s, when A. S. Watson began producing its sarsaparilla drink in Shanghai and other Chinese cities.
-In the 1940s, Li Zhiyang (李智扬), Li Guanling (李冠玲), Huang Youtong (黄油桶), Liang Hanqi (梁汉奇), and Wang Zhensan (王震山) were among eleven people who had worked in Watson's Canton and founded Asian Waters in Guangzhou to continue producing Sarsae there and in other mainland Chinese locations.
+In mainland China, the drink's introduction can be traced back to the 1920s, when AS Watson began producing its sarsaparilla drink in Shanghai and other Chinese cities.
+In the 1940s, Li Zhiyang (李智扬), Li Guanling (李冠玲), Huang Youtong (黄油桶), Liang Hanqi (梁汉奇) and Wang Zhensan (王震山) were among eleven people who had worked in Watson's Canton and founded Asian Waters in Guangzhou to continue producing Sarsae there and in other mainland Chinese locations.

 Asia Sarsae (亚洲沙示) is now produced by Xiangxue Pharmaceutical.